From bottlenecks to scale: revamping Publish for scalable adoption

 Initial approach: Separate the link into its own input form with inline validation, but this only partially solved the problem

-Decoding the source of workflow errors
+Decoding the source

 Through testing with developers, I discovered two error types: